Mineralogy Certification Course

 radioactivity | radioactive |

-mineral association | commonly occur with secondary uranium-bearing minerals, which are vividly yellow-colored. |
+mineral association | commonly occur with secondary uranium-bearing minerals with vivid yellow colors. |

 Corundum